 If you eat a good, balanced diet that is high in protein and includes lots of fresh fruit and vegetables, you are probably getting all the nutrients you need.
 Supplements should be seen as just what the name suggests – a way to supplement an already nutritious diet.

-Many bodybuilders have become seriously ill and some have died as a result of using these ‘stacks’ of products.
-Even if you manage to avoid the most serious consequences, you can expect unpleasant side effects such as acne and a distended belly.
+Numerous bodybuilders have suffered severe health complications, and some have even lost their lives due to the use of these product stacks.
+Even if you manage to avoid the most severe consequences, you can still expect unpleasant side effects such as acne and a distended belly.

 Putting it All Together